 This course focuses on tax basics that apply to all forms of business organizations.
 It stresses the importance of tax concepts within the framework of financial reporting and emphasizes differences between tax and financial accounting theory and electronic applications in the tax area.
 The course covers general concepts, underlying policies, a comparison of tax rules to GAAP, basic compliance obligations, the role of the tax advisor and current tax issues.
 The Internal Revenue Code, comprehensive research matters of tax law, and computer on-line service research will be explored.
-Prerequisites: ACC 303 and ACC 312.
+Prerequisite: ACC 202 or ACC 214.